Yulia Tymoshenko: 2011 trial and imprisonment and other criminal cases against Tymoshenko

 Early in July 2011, the Ukrainian security service (SBU) opened a new criminal investigation into alleged non-delivery of goods by United Energy Systems of Ukraine (in 1996) to Russia for $405.5 million, the SBU maintains that Russia may claim this sum to the State budget of Ukraine (this criminal case was closed in Russia in December 2005 due to lapse of time).

 On 11 October 2011, the court found Tymoshenko guilty of abuse of power and sentenced her to seven years in prison, banned her from seeking elected office for her period of imprisonment, and ordered her to pay the state $188 million.
 She was convicted for exceeding her powers as prime minister by ordering Naftogaz to sign the gas deal with Russia in 2009.
 Tymoshenko did appeal the sentence, which she compared to Stalin's Great Terror, on 24 October 2011.

 A 2001 criminal case on state funds embezzlement and tax evasion charges against Tymoshenko was reopened in Ukraine on 24 October 2011.
 On 4 November 2011, the Ukrainian tax police resumed four criminal cases against Tymoshenko.
 She was charged for these cases on 10 November 2011.
 Tymoshenko was re-arrested (while in prison) on 8 December 2011, after a Ukrainian court ordered her indefinite arrest as part of the investigation of alleged tax evasion and theft of government funds (between 1996 and 2000) by United Energy Systems of Ukraine.
-Again, the European Union showed concern over this.
+Again, the EU showed concern over this.

 On 23 December 2011, Tymoshenko lost her appeal against her sentence for abuse of power.
-She and her lawyers had boycotted the appeal proceedings, claiming that the "Judicial system and justice are totally non-existent in Ukraine today."
+She and her lawyers had boycotted the appeal proceedings, claiming that the "judicial system and justice are totally non-existent in Ukraine today."
 Tymoshenko lodged a complaint against the verdict at the European Court of Human Rights, which was given priority treatment by the court.
 On 30 December 2011, Tymoshenko was transferred to the Kachanivska penal colony in Kharkiv.